sschimper-splunk/simple-aws-env-with-splunk/README.md

 ### Create an execution plan (optional)
 You can create an execution plan.
 This does not actually perform anything, it is only a way for Terraform to, well, create a plan when the time comes when we are going to interact with the real AWS infrastructure.
-For you it can be useful as a feedback of all the interaction Terraform is going to apply.
+For you it can be useful as a feedback of all the changes Terraform is going to apply.
 Here is the command:

 ```console